 Healthy Candy Cookie Bars are the perfect combination of cookie dough and healthy chocolatey candies.
 Although, to tell the truth, these recipe will work with whatever candies you choose except gummies.
 Wondering what to do with leftover Halloween candy?
 Think no more and mix them in, you can’t go wrong with these delicious cookie bars.

 What Kind of Candy Works Best in Healthy Candy Cookie Bars?

 Any kind of candy will do the job, but personally, I prefer chocolate bars and chocolate candies, as well as chocolate covered nuts, like peanuts and almonds.
-Anyway, this recipe is really customizable so whatever you have in hand will do!
+That’s what I used for these candy cookie bars.